-Solar energy is a renewable energy source that harnesses the power of the sun to generate electricity.
-It is a clean and abundant energy source that has the potential to significantly reduce our reliance on fossil fuels, which are a major contributor to climate change.
+Solar energy is a type of renewable energy that works by converting the energy that is provided by the sun into usable electricity.
+It is an energy source that is both clean and abundant, and it has the potential to drastically reduce our dependency on fossil fuels, which are a key cause to climate change.

-CSP systems are typically used on a larger scale, such as utility-scale power plants.
-They use mirrors to focus the sun’s energy onto a central receiver, which generates heat that is used to create steam.
-The steam is then used to generate electricity through a turbine.
+CSP systems are often utilized on a bigger scale, such as in utility-scale power plants.
+They employ mirrors to concentrate the energy of the sun onto a central receiver, which creates heat that is then used to make steam.
+This process is called solar thermal.
+Following this step, the steam is put through a turbine, which results in the generation of electricity.